Package 'slca'

 # class4: heavy use advancer

-Simulate data from slca model.
+Simulate Data from an slca Model

 Description